jooyung/joyWorks/MD/2012-Pro Csharp 5.0 And The NET 4.5 Framework-6e-Andrew Troelsen.md

 ### Building Custom Exceptions, Take Two
 ### Building Custom Exceptions, Take Three
 ## Processing Multiple Exceptions
+[W] The rule of thumb to keep in mind is to make sure your catch blocks are structured `such that` the very first catch is the most specific exception (i.e., the most derived type in an exception-type inheritance chain), leaving the final catch for the most general (i.e., the base class of a given exception inheritance chain, in this case System.
+Exception).

+[W] `Where at all possible`, always favor catching specific exception classes, rather than a general System.Exception.
 ### General catch Statements
 ### Rethrowing Exceptions
 ### Inner Exceptions